Diabetics: Peanut Butter Can Lower Blood Sugar Level

 Once I took my blood sugar after I had lunch at one of my favorite restaurants.
 I was shocked that it registered at 313.
 Therefore, I searched the internet and found a recommendation to eat two tablespoons of peanut butter.
 I did and within an hour my blood sugar had decreased to 116.
 I was amazed at how quickly that happened.

 Now my cupboard will never be without peanut butter.
 I read that one woman said she always keeps peanut butter in her car.
 Now I eat peanut butter on apple slices and celery sticks rather than on crackers and bread.
 One diabetic friend says she eats one teaspoon of peanut butter in her morning oatmeal every single day without fail.
 My daughter says she puts peanut butter in her smoothies.

-I have acquired the habit now of just eating a teaspoon of peanut butter at least once a day.
+I have acquired the habit of eating a teaspoon of peanut butter at least once a day.
 Sometimes it is along with something else.
-Often it is just peanut butter that I eat and nothing else.
+Often it is just peanut butter that I eat right from the jar and nothing more.
 To have variety, I buy chunky peanut butter which aids in lowering my blood sugar even quicker because of the nuts in it.

-It you have diabetes, please share your suggestions below.
-How do you lower your blood sugar level when it soars out of control?
-What works for you?
+If you have diabetes, please share your suggestions below.
+How do you lower your blood sugar level when it spikes out of control?
+What works best for you?

 Was some of the information in this article helpful?